Skip to Main Content

 Your donor database should do more than track your donors’ giving history and patterns — it should also be able to analyze that history and predict their future giving potential.

-These predictions help you target donors effectively and make appropriately-sized fundraising asks.
-Plus, giving scores and estimated financial capacity data allow you to easily identify potential major donors within your existing support base.
+These predictions help you target donors effectively and make appropriately sized fundraising asks.
+Plus, giving scores and estimated financial capacity data allow you to easily identify major donor fundraising potential within your existing support base.

 Engagement history

 Beyond financial giving data, being able to track and view data about donors’ involvement is also essential.
-Your database should enable you to easily track data about the events a donor attends, their volunteering history, advocacy actions they take, communications they interact with, and any other ways your supporters engage with your nonprofit.
+Your database should enable you to easily track data about a donor’s event attendance, volunteering history, advocacy actions, communications they interact with, and any other ways your supporters engage with your nonprofit.

 You should also be able to view engagement data in ways that support data-backed decision-making.
 As you evaluate donor database solutions, ask questions like: